 Here’s my review of the increased American Express SPG offers – SPG Amex 30K offers for personal and business cards

-If you would like to support Points With a Crew and are interested in either those cards, I earn a commission if you apply through my links: You can check out top hotel cards here and top business cards here
+If you would like to support Points With a Crew and are interested in either those cards, I earn a commission if you apply through my links: You can check out top credit card offers here

 (Remember, only the business card gets free Sheraton Club lounge access)

 Each card has a $5,000 spending requirement in the first 3 months and no annual fee the first year ($99 after that).
 According to the current rules and best practices of credit card, you can only get the signup bonus once per lifetime for the personal card and once per 12 months for the business card.

 Where can you get Sheraton Club lounge access